Mechanical Engineering (MENG)

 ROMERO-TALAMŃS, CARLOS, Ph.D., California Institute of Technology; Plasma science and industrial applications, self organization in strongly coupled complex plasmas, magnetofluids

-SPENCE, ANN, Ph.D., University of Maryland, College Park; Engineering education, helicopter stability and control
+SPENCE, ANNE, Ph.D., University of Maryland, College Park; Engineering education, helicopter stability and control

 CARMI, SHLOMO, Ph.D., University of Minnesota; Hydrodynamic stability and transition to turbulence, non-Newtonian fluid flow, heat and mass transfer, numerical methods and computer simulations, manufacturing process